 If your question is not answered here, please contact me directly.

-No!
-Clipboard managers focus on enhancing clipboard functionality and act as a cache for copying and pasting multiple items.
-Notetaking apps let you save various types of information and store them for later use, but often require you to switch between different apps.
+SnipNotes combines a clipboard manager with a note-taking app.
+Clipboard managers focus on enhancing the clipboard’s functionality and act as a cache for copying and pasting multiple items.
+Note-taking apps let you save various types of information and store them for later use, but often require you to switch between different apps.

 The goal of SnipNotes is to take the best out of both worlds: Quickly save information from various sources and provide intelligent ways to reuse them later from wherever you are.
 SnipNotes recognizes the content of your notes and provides you with quick actions, e.g. call a phone number or view an address in Maps.
 These actions can be accessed from anywhere without switching between apps.